Healthy Homes Assessment Seaview

 Brendon

-When do I require to meet requirements of the Healthy Homes Standards?
+When will I need to be in compliance with requirements of the Healthy Homes Standards?

 Seaview Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement must be included in any renewed, new or altered tenancy contract.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included with any renewed, new or amended tenancy agreement.

-Beginning 1 July 2023
+From 1 July 2023

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

-Starting 1 July 2024
+From July 1st 2024

-• All rental houses must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All rentals houses must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes